 A Balm for Many Occasions

 For acne sufferers or those with a propensity for blackheads or large pores, lemon balm can help.
 The herb contains monoterpenes and di-terpenes, both of which are antibacterial and help fight acne, particularly cystic acne.
 In an Iranian study, the group that used a diluted lemon balm oil mixture on their skin saw a 92% recovery in their overall skin conditions.
-The study believed that it wasn’t just the active ingredients in a lemon balm that assisted in the patients’ recovery, but also the stress-reducing properties of lemon balm that calmed the users down mentally, as they cared for their skin.
-As stress is a component of acne, it is important to take the time to relax and breathe, in an attempt to calm your skin mentally.
+The study believed that it wasn’t just the active ingredients in a lemon balm that assisted in the patients’ recovery, but also the stress-reducing properties of the plant that calmed the users down mentally, as they cared for their skin.
+As stress is a component of acne, it is crucial to take the time to relax and breathe, in an attempt to calm your skin mentally.
 Of course, healthy skin is more than just an infusing of lemon balm, but the herb does assist an already healthy diet.